desmos-labs/desmos/docs/architecture/adr-024-decentralized-identifiers-registry.md

     // Verification method for assertion method to be set. repeated string assertion_method = 7;

-    // Verification method for capability invocation to be set, must have at least one associated to Desmos address. repeated string capability_invocation = 8;
+    // Verification method for capability invocation to be set, must have at least one associated to Desmos account. repeated string capability_invocation = 8;

     // Verification method for capability delegation to be set.